keithbsmiley-other/emilysite/_pages/in-red-chapter-one.md

 </p>

 <p>
-“She came in a few days ago for an out-patient procedure and I’m calling —”
+“She came in a few days ago for an out-patient procedure.
+I’m calling —”
 </p>

 <p>